 Interaction with local people

 The bond with food is a universal language.
 Regardless of where you came from, the food is definitely part of your story.
-We can say that food is the common language and food tourism is a tool capable of connecting people.
+We can say that food is a common language and food tourism is a tool capable of connecting people.
 This is a unique opportunity for travellers.
 This is exactly what many seek: an opportunity to interact with local people.
 Ensure that your activity or product offers this opportunity.

 Sustainability + Accountability

-Overall, the food traveller is conscious and values sustainability.
+Overall, a food traveller is conscious and values sustainability.
 Help to develop responsible food tourism, create products and activities that value local producers and processes that preserve the environment.
 If you really incorporate these aspects, be sure to include them in the value proposition and the communication of your product.
 In this way, in addition to a positive impact on society, it also contributes for tourists to gain more awareness of cultural and environmental preservation and make them feel part of this transformation.